tushar-sharma/tushar-sharma.github.io/_posts/2022-07-12-hindusim-without-caste.md

 On Islam he said,

-> "Islam can never allow a true Muslim to adopt India as his motherland & regard a Hindu as his kith & Kin." - Dr. BR Ambedkar in Pakistan or Partition of India, Pg, 325.
+> "Islam is said to bind people together, but this is only a half-truth.
+For Islam divides as inexorably as it binds.
+Islam is a close corporation and the distinction that it makes between Muslims and non-Muslims is a very real, very positive and very alienating distinction.
+The brotherhood of Islam is not the universal brotherhood of man.
+It is the brotherhood of Muslims for Muslims only.
+There is a fraternity, but its benefit is confined to those within that corporation.
+For those who are outside the corporation, there is nothing but contempt and enmity.
+The second defeat of Islam is that it is a system of social self-government and is incompatible with local self-government because the allegiance of a Muslim does not rest on his domicile in the country which is his but on the faith to which he belongs.
+To the Muslim ibi bene ibi patria is unthinkable.
+Wherever there is the rule of Islam, there is his own country.
+In other words, Islam can never allow a true Muslim to adopt India as his motherland and regard a Hindu as his kith and kin.
+That is probably the reason why Maulana Mahomed Ali, a great Indian but a true Muslim, preferred to be buried in Jerusalem rather than in India." - Dr. BR Ambedkar in Pakistan or Partition of India.

 ### Is caste intrinsic to Hindusim?